awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 ## Things to Know<a name="access_policies_access-advisor-know"></a>

 Before you use service last accessed data from a report to change the permissions for an entity, review the following details about the data\.
 + **Reporting period** – Recent activity usually appears within 4 hours\.
-IAM reports activity for the last 365 days, or less if your region began supporting this feature within the last year\.
+IAM reports activity for the last 365 days, or less if your Region began supporting this feature within the last year\.
 For more information, see [Regions Where Data Is Tracked](#access-advisor_tracking-period)\.
 + **Authenticated entities** – Your report includes data only for authenticated entities \(users or roles\) in your account\.
 The report does not include data about unauthenticated attempts\.
 It also does not include data for attempts made from other accounts
 + **Policy types** – Your report includes data for only services that are allowed by an entity's policy\.
 These are policies attached to a role or attached to a user directly or through a group\.
 Access allowed by other policy types is not included in your report\.
 The excluded policy types include resource\-based policies, access control lists, AWS Organizations policies, IAM permissions boundaries, and session policies\.
 To learn how the different policy types are evaluated to allow or deny access, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.